Affordable Documents AZ LLC

 - Question: How much are the services?
 Are there hidden costs?

-- Answer: YOU WILL NEVER HAVE TO PAY MORE THAN A SINGLE DOCUMENT PREPARATION SERVICE (E.G. $200 for an uncontested DIVORCE WITHOUT CHILDREN OR A BANKRUPTCY, ETC. *).
+- Answer: YOU WILL NEVER HAVE TO PAY MORE THAN A SINGLE DOCUMENT PREPARATION SERVICE (E.G. $200 for a BANKRUPTCY*).
 There may be court costs (some of which can be deferred – or even waived) and you may have to hire a process server or publish the divorce (if your spouse doesn’t agree to sign the acceptance of service for the documents or their whereabouts are unknown), but there are NO HIDDEN FEES in the document preparation charge.
 YOU WILL KNOW EXACTLY HOW MUCH IT WILL COST UP FRONT.

-- Question: How do you provide all those services for $200?
+- Question: How do you provide all those services for such a low cost?

 - Answer: We maintain low overhead and we thrive on quality, not quantity.
 We do not spend tens of thousands of dollars a month on advertising, because if we did, our services would be FAR more expensive.
 We’d rather you get a great deal, then you will tell your friends and family.
 Word of Mouth Advertising is our bread and butter.
 When you’re satisfied, We’re satisfied.